 Small plastic or gelatin particles were injected into the blood vessels that carry blood to the fibroids.
 These particles block the blood supply to the fibroids.
 Without this blood supply, the fibroids will shrink and then die.

 What to Expect at Home

-You may havea low-grade fever and symptoms for about a week after the procedure.
+You may have a low-grade fever and symptoms for about a week after the procedure.
 A small bruise where the catheter was inserted is also normal.
-You may also have moderate-to-strong cramping pain for 1- 2 weeks after the procedure.
-Your doctor will give you a prescription for pain medicine.
+You may also have moderate to strong cramping pain for 1 to 2 weeks after the procedure.
+Your health care provider will give you a prescription for pain medicine.

-Most women need 1- 2 weeks to recover after UAE before returning to work.
-It may take 2- 3 months for your fibroids to shrink enoughfor symptoms to decrease and your menstrual cycle become to normal.
+Most women need 1 to 2 weeks to recover after UAE before returning to work.
+It may take 2 to 3 months for your fibroids to shrink enough for symptoms to decrease and your menstrual cycle return to normal.
 The fibroids may continue to shrink during the next year.

 Take it easy when you return home.

 - Move around slowly, only for brief periods when you first get home.

 - Avoid strenuous activity like housework, yard work, and lifting children for at least 2 days.
 You should be able to return to your normal, light activities in 1 week.